Instagram Reels analytics decoded: Prepare better reports & reels in 2026

-Instagram changed the rules.
+Instagram Reels analytics rules have changed.
 Since April 2025, Reels analytics metrics like Plays and Impressions are out; Views are the new baseline.
 This affects everything from engagement rate to reporting.

 It changes how you track retention.